On Comparing Fair Classifiers under Data Bias: Introduction

 Recent literature in fair classification has studied the failure of fairness and accuracy guarantees under distribution shifts (e.g., covariate shift, label shift) between the training and test distributions and proposed fixes under reasonable assumptions \cite{schumann2019transfer,dailabel, rezaei2020robust,singh2021fairness,maity2021does,du2021fair,biswas2021ensuring,schrouff2022maintaining}.
 In this paper, we consider a simple, natural data bias model that incorporates under-representation, over-representation, and label biases \cite{blum2019recovering}, and study the change in accuracy and fairness of various classifiers as we inject bias in their training data.
 The central question we ask is: \emph{Among the various fair classifiers available in the standard fairness toolkits (e.g., \cite{aif360-oct-2018}), which ones are less vulnerable to data bias?}

 The definitions of fairness prevalent in literature fall into two broad types: individual fairness and group fairness \cite{dwork2012fairness,bechavod2020metric,petersen2021post,fleisher2021what,petersen2021post,hardt2016equality,zafar2017fairnessbeyond,binns2020}.
 Individual fairness promises similar treatment to similar individuals.
 Our focus is group-fair classification, which promises equal or near-equal outcomes across different sensitive groups (e.g., race, gender).
 Examples of group fairness include Equal Opportunity (equal false negative rates across groups) and Statistical Parity (equal acceptance rate across groups).
-Various bias mitigation techniques have been proposed for group-fair classification motivated by different applications, and stages of the machine learning pipeline \cite{zliobaite2015survey, friedler2019comparative, mehrabi2021survey}.
+Various bias mitigation techniques have been proposed for group-fair classification motivated by different applications and stages of the machine learning pipeline \cite{zliobaite2015survey, friedler2019comparative, mehrabi2021survey}.
 They are broadly categorized into three types: \begin{enumerate*}\item \emph{Pre-Processing}, where one transforms the input data, independent of the subsequent stages of training, and validation \cite{kamiran2012data, feldman2015certifying, calmon2017optimized}, \item \emph{In-Processing}, where models are trained by fairness-constrained optimization \cite{calders2010three,kamishima2012fairness,zemel2013learning,zafar2017fairness,zhang2018mitigating,agarwal2018reductions,celis2019classification}, and \item \emph{Post-Processing}, where the output predictions are adjusted afterward to improve fairness \cite{kamiran2012decision, hardt2016equality, pleiss2017fairness}\end{enumerate*}.
 These techniques appear side by side in standard fairness toolkits with little normative prescription about which technique to choose under data bias.
+Furthermore, it's unclear what happens to such standard fair classifiers when they are trained and exposed to varying amounts of data bias over time in the training or deployment environments.
 We attempt to close this gap by providing an auditing method to compare different fair classifiers under a simple model of data bias.